jaredonnell/Capstone-resume/README.md

 # Capstone-resume
-My resume made in html as my first Capstone Project.
+My resume made in html as my first Capstone Project, was later updated with css but is not responsive to mobile devices.